-If you’re replacing badly damaged or missing teeth with All-on-4® dental implants, it’s natural to have concerns about the procedure.
+If you’re replacing badly damaged or missing teeth with full mouth dental implants (including All-on-4®), it’s natural to have concerns about the procedure.
 Your dentist will give you all the information you need and answer all of your questions to help put your mind at ease, including what type of sedation they offer.

-While some dental clinics have limited choices, we offer a full range of sedation options for All-on-4® patients at Perth Dental Implant Centre.
-Whether you prefer to be fully conscious and pain-free, fully sedated, or you just need some help to relax during your procedure.
+While some dental clinics have limited choices, we offer a full range of sedation options for full arch replacement at Perth Dental Implant Centre.
+Whether you prefer to be fully conscious, fully sedated, or you just need some help to relax during your procedure.

-Read more about our sedation approaches or book a consultation with our experienced All-on-4® provider in Perth to discuss your options.
+Read more about our sedation approaches or book a consultation with our experienced implant dentists in Perth to discuss your options.
 We’ll assess your medical history and other risk factors to help you make a fully informed decision about what’s best for your needs.

 Local anaesthesia

-For people who are comfortable having dental treatments, local anaesthetic is usually all that’s required to numb pain during the All-on-4® procedure.
+For people who are comfortable having dental treatment awake, local anaesthetic is usually all that’s required to numb pain during full arch dental implant surgery.
 This is safely injected into the parts of the mouth being treated, about 10–15 minutes before the procedure begins.
-The anaesthesia numbs the mouth and blocks pain signals to the brain, but you may still feel some pressure.
+The anaesthesia numbs the mouth and blocks pain signals to the brain, you will only feel mild pressure.

 Local anaesthesia doesn’t typically have side effects, but you should avoid consuming alcohol 24 hours before and after your treatment.
 As it can take a few hours for the anaesthetic to fully wear off, so you should also take care when eating, though it won’t affect your ability to drive or return to normal activities.

-Local anaesthetic is the most affordable sedation option for most people, with or without health insurance, but some people may require a stronger form of sedation, especially if they feel anxious during dental treatments.
+Local anaesthetic is the most affordable sedation option with or without health insurance, but some people may require a stronger form of sedation, especially if they feel anxious about having dental treatment.

-Here is a summary of pros and cons of All-on-4 surgery under local anaesthesia:
+Here is a summary of pros and cons of implant surgery under local anaesthesia:

 Pros